WendyWongGirl/WendyWongGirl/README.md

 ## 🧐 More About Me

-- 🔭 Loved exploring new tech stack
+- 🔭 Loved exploring new tech stack.
 - 👯 Participated in public benefit activities, like Girls Coding Day, OSChina, infoQ...
 - 🌱 Intersted in Yoga, Hiking.